tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

     - Reasoning Behind Splitting YAML Files by Application Level

-        The decision to split YAML files by application level reflects an organizational strategy that aligns deployment artifacts with application-specific resources.
+        The decision to split YAML files by application level reflects an organizational strategy to manage each individual microservice in an isolated manner.

         This approach offers several key benefits:

         - In a microservices-based architecture, each service operates independently and has its own deployment lifecycle.
 By splitting YAML files for each microservice, we ensure that each service’s Kubernetes configuration is managed separately.
-This approach allows for each microservice to be deployed, scaled, or updated independently, reducing the complexity of dealing with monolithic configurations.
+This approach allows for the microservice's to be deployed, scaled, or updated independently, reducing the complexity of dealing with monolithic configurations.

         - This selective deployment reduces downtime and the risk of impacting other services in the system.
 It also improves the overall deployment speed since only the necessary resources are updated.